This simple trick will teach your child how to instantly get themselves to self calm in many situations.

 I’m happy to report I had a calm rest of the day thanks to my little life coach.

-Find more insightful tips in my Voices of Special Needs series!
+Find more help tips in the Voices of Special Needs series on Mommy Evolution!

 For further reading about keeping your kiddos calm, considering the following affiliate links: